zulip/zulip/docs/production/authentication-methods.md

   name/avatar/etc. from LDAP (as configured) on account creation.
 * The `manage.py sync_ldap_user_data` cron job will automatically
   update existing users with any changes that were made in LDAP.
+* On every login, existing users are updated with any changes that were made in LDAP, even if a syncing cron job has not been setup.
+These updates can be turned off by setting `AUTH_LDAP_ALWAYS_UPDATE_USER = False`.
 * You can easily test your configuration using `manage.py query_ldap`.
   Once you're happy with the configuration, remember to restart the Zulip server with